Article written by Elisa - Travel Writer & Local in France

 Paris is a magical place at any time of the year, although fewer travelers take advantage of all the city offers in winter.
 Besides the off-season attractions, winter in Paris comes with excellent food & wine festivals and other seasonal events like the Lights Festival at Jardin des Plantes or Le Festival du Merveilleux at Musée des Arts Forains.

-Paris is one of the best cities to visit in France in December, as Christmas markets and Christmas trees pop up in every corner of the city, and the capital sparkles with twinkling lights and decorations.
+Paris is one of the best places to visit in France in December, as Christmas markets and Christmas trees pop up in every corner of the city, and the capital sparkles with twinkling lights and decorations.

 Or visit Paris in January and February when the crowds are gone.
 This is a great time to do lonely walks along the Seine’s banks or wander the streets of Le Marais, perhaps with a coffee break at a Parisian café, before checking out some of Paris’s top attractions with almost no lines.

-On a clear winter day, marvel at the city’s panoramic views from the Eiffel Tower or the Montparnasse Tower or choose one of the most popular Paris day trips like Château de Versailles or Château de Chantilly.
+On a clear winter day, marvel at the city’s panoramic views from the Eiffel Tower or the Montparnasse Tower, or choose one of the most popular Paris day trips like Château de Versailles or Château de Chantilly.

 Snow in Paris is rare but not unheard of.
 Paris under the snow is as beautiful as chaotic, and it is nice to walk around the city and admire its main sights and parks covered with a blanket of snow.